KaiSoellch/devdocs/source/blog/_posts/2015-10-14-graph-based-reco-engine.md

 Of course there are a lot of optimizations, to talk about.
 So currently the recommendation query will take into account *all* ordered items of other customers, not only items also bought in the *same* order.
 Also checks for the subshop or even the customer groups might be useful.

+### Download
+The [plugin is available on github](https://github.com/dnoegel/DsnRecommendation), install instructions can be found above or in the github repository.